Etch E-sign

 comes from either a field defined in the files

-key, or the PDF Template UI.
+key, or from field aliases defined in the PDF Template builder.

 See creating a PDF template for more information on getting field IDs for templates.